DanielekPark/rsvpreact/README.md

 npm install
 npm start

-I hope these descriptions and instructions are helpful HAPPY CODING!!!
+I hope these descriptions and instructions are helpful.